aedocoding/space-x-challenge/README.md

 - Clone [repository](https://bitbucket.org/unitymedical/alpha-medical-mobile/src/dev/) (dev) to your local machine
 - CD into top level and run `yarn install`
 - Run `expo start` and follow instructions to build the app on your mobile device (e.g. scan the QR code).
 Ensure you have Expo Go installed on your device.
 You may need to run `expo start --tunnel` if a connnection can't be opened via LAN.

+## Tests
+- The test suite can be ran by running `yarn test` from the top level of the repository